Website not available

 complete list

-Elsevier 100% free APCs for Gold and Hybrid OA articles Attention: no agreement reached for 2024.
+100% free APCs for Gold and Hybrid OA articles by the publishers Elsevier, Cell Press, and Lancet Journals

 Frontiers